 The Eric & Wendy Schmidt Data Science for Social Good Fellowship is a University of Chicago summer program for aspiring data scientists to work on data mining, machine learning, big data, and data science projects with social impact.

-Working closely with governments and nonprofits, fellows take on real-world problems in education, health, energy, transportation, and more.
+Working closely with governments and nonprofits, fellows take on real-world problems in education, health, energy, transportation, economic development, international development, and more.

-For three months in Chicago they apply their coding and analytics skills, collaborate in a fast-paced atmosphere, and learn from mentors coming from industry and academia.
+For three months in Chicago they hone and apply their coding, analytics, and data science skills, collaborate in a fast-paced atmosphere, and learn from mentors coming from industry and academia.

-The 2014 program brought 48 aspiring data scientists from across the country to Chicago.
-They were graduate and undergraduate students from quantitative and computational fields - from computer science to machine learning to statistics to public health and public policy.
+The 2015 program is bringing 42 aspiring data scientists from across the world to Chicago.
+They are graduate and undergraduate students from quantitative and computational fields - from computer science and machine learning to statistics, math, and physical sciences, to social sciences, public health and public policy.

 Read our blog to follow the fellowship and learn about our projects.

 The fellowship is led by Rayid Ghani from the Computation Institute & Harris School of Public Policy at the University of Chicago, and Former Chief Data Scientist of the 2012 Obama campaign.
 It's organized by an interdisciplinary team from the Center for Data Science and Public Policy, which is a University of Chicago initiative across the Computation Institute and the Harris School of Public Policy.